-The Bureau of Labor statistics estimates that approximately 90,000 forklift accidents occur annually that result in employee injuries, lost time, or death.
-The four most common forklift-related deaths involve forklift overturns, workers on foot being struck by forklifts, workers being crushed by a forklift, and drivers falling from forklifts.
-It is estimated that inadequate training, at least in part, causes 20-25% of the accidents.
-So, during your forklift safety training, always keep in mind that you are being trained for the safety of not only yourself, but also others around you as well.
+The Bureau of Labor statistics estimates that approximately 90,000 forklift accidents occur annually that result in employee injuries, lost time or death.
+The four most common forklift-related deaths involve forklift overturns, workers on foot being struck by forklifts, workers being crushed by a forklift and drivers falling from forklifts.
+It is estimated that inadequate training causes 20-25% of the accidents.
+So during your forklift safety training, always keep in mind that you are being trained for safety of not only yourself, but of others around you as well.